willmiraglia3/Datathon2025/README.md

 ###  Data Cleaning

-To clean the data, We imputed missing categorical values with the category "Missing," which was directly compatible with our CatBoost model.
+To clean the data, we first realized there were missing values in the Model Year column.
+To combat this, we imputed missing categorical values named "Missing."
+Since we interpretted this column as categorical, this solution was enough for us.
 We also added functionality to one-hot encode our predictors throughout our modeling framework, but we ended up not using this feature.

 ### Additional Data